zugch/Rhino/README.md

 # Rhino
-A simple game using FXGL
+A simple game built with <a href="https://github.com/AlmasB/FXGL">FXGL</a> Game Library.